ServiceNowDevProgram/SlackerBot/CONTRIBUTING.md

 5. Make updates to the application
 6. In Studio, commit your changes to source control
 7. Submit a pull request to the ServiceNowDevProgram/SlackerBot `main` branch

+An accepted Pull Request and merge does not necessarily mean the functionality will go live immediately, as an admin for the host instance will need to pull the application into ServiceNow.

+#### Notes for setting this app up in Studio

+System Properties

+- `x_snc_slackerbot.SlackerBot.token` is your Slack bot's user token.
+Required to send messages back to your Slack server
+- `x_snc_slackerbot.SlackerBot.supertoken` is any admin token for your Slack server.
+Used for deleting messages (see in-app SRAPI).
+- `x_snc_slackerbot.maps.token` is your Google Maps token (if you wish to use the !iss parser)

+Scripted Rest APIs (SRAPIs)

+- `SlackerBot Event Handler` is used to validate to the Slack Events handler and to convert incoming chats to the x_snc_slackerbot_payload table
+- `SlackerBotGitHub` is used to automate the creation of parsers from ServiceNowDevProgram/SlackerBot/Parsers